DataDog/hiring-engineers/answers.md

 # Visualizing data

-Utilizing the Datadog API, I have created a Timeboard that contains:
+Utilizing the Datadog API, I have created a Dashboard which contains:

 my_metric scoped over my host.
 Max connections metric from the integration on PostgreSQL with the anomaly function applied.